What does it feel like when ribs are broken? Changes in the area of the rib injury

 Rehabilitation

-The union of an uncomplicated fracture lasts 3-4 weeks.
-Full working capacity is restored for 4-5 weeks after the injury.
-After multiple or complicated injury to full life start after 6-8 weeks from the start of treatment.
+Healing of an uncomplicated fracture lasts 3-4 weeks.
+Full working capacity is restored within 4-5 weeks after injury.
+After multiple or complicated injuries to full life start 6-8 weeks from the start of treatment.

-The main principle of rehabilitation is the earliest possible training respiratory muscles to prevent accumulation of mucus in lower sections lungs.
+The main principle of rehabilitation is training as early as possible. respiratory muscles to prevent the accumulation of sputum in lower parts lungs.
 It can be carried out already on the 2nd day after the injury.
-Breathing exercises shown after the disappearance of intense pain.
+Breathing exercises indicated after the disappearance of intense pain.
 It includes the following exercises:

-1. In a sitting position with hands on their knees, they take breaths - at first shallow.
-Gradually increase their depth.
+1. In a sitting position with your hands on your knees, take breaths - shallow at first.
+Gradually their depth is increased.
 By the end of treatment, the inspiratory volume should be the same as it was before the injury.

-2. Warm-up for the shoulder girdle - raising the arms above the head, bringing the elbows together and spreading with the arms crossed behind the head.
+2. Warm-up for the shoulder girdle - raising your arms above your head, bringing your elbows in and out with your arms crossed behind your head.

-4. Exercise for spinal column- reduction of the shoulder blades, tilting forward, backward and sideways.
+4. Exercise for spinal column– bringing the shoulder blades together, bending forward, backward and sideways.

-Exercises are accompanied by deep breathing movements: when inhaling, they perform a movement, while exhaling, they relax.
+The exercises are accompanied by deep breathing movements: while inhaling, perform the movement, while exhaling, relax.

-This type of treatment helps when combined with the basic prescriptions of a traumatologist.
-It is recommended to use the following tools:
+This type of treatment helps when combined with the basic instructions of a traumatologist.
+It is recommended to use the following means:

 1. compresses from raw potatoes on the area of broken ribs;

-2. taking a decoction of wild rose (1 tbsp.
-Pour 500 ml of boiling water over the fruit, place in a thermos, let it brew overnight) 2 times a day, 1 glass;
+2. taking rosehip decoction (pour 1 tablespoon of fruit into 500 ml of boiling water, place in a thermos, let it brew overnight) 2 times a day, 1 glass;

 3. rubbing oil into the affected area tea tree 2 times a day;

-Complications of a fracture that can occur at the site of injury:
+Complications of a fracture that may occur at the site of injury:

 • subcutaneous emphysema;